grahama1970/agent_tools/src/agent_tools/dualipa/extraction/TEST_STATUS.md

 4. **GitHub Repository Utils**
    - Added missing `clone_github_repo` and `extract_from_repo` functions to repo_utils.py
    - Added missing import to repo_utils.py __all__ list for backward compatibility
+   - Enhanced `parse_github_url` to handle both HTTPS and SSH URLs
+   - Updated `clone_github_repo` to use GitPython when available for better test integration
+   - Added backward compatibility exports for GitHub API utilities

 5. **Code Extractor**
    - Added missing `_extract_with_tree_sitter` function to code_extractor.py